expressots/expresso-site-doc/docs/overview/middleware.md

 ## Route Middleware

 Middlewares can be added per route in the `App` class through the `this.middleware.addMiddleware()` method.
-You can add any middleware from NPM Registry, custom Expressjs middleware or a custom ExpressoTS middleware.
+You can add any middleware from NPM Registry, custom Expressjs middleware or a custom middleware.

 ```typescript
 this.middleware.addMiddleware({ path: "/api", middlewares: [] });